xpack/web-llvm/website/docs/api/classes/llvm-dxil-valueenumerator.md

 </div>
 <div class="doxyMemberDoc">

-<p><a href="/web-llvm/docs/api/classes/llvm/attribute">Attribute</a> groups as encoded in bitcode are almost AttributeSets, but they include the AttributeList index, so we have to track that in our map.</p>
+<p><a href="/web-llvm/docs/api/classes/llvm/attribute">Attribute</a> groups as encoded in bitcode are almost AttributeSets, but they include the <a href="/web-llvm/docs/api/classes/llvm/attributelist">AttributeList</a> index, so we have to track that in our map.</p>

 <p>Definition at line 55 of file <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/directx/lib/target/directx/dxilwriter/dxilvalueenumerator-h">DXILValueEnumerator.h</a>.</p>